Rougned Odor: Minor leagues

 Odor signed with the Texas Rangers as an international free agent in 2011, receiving a $425,000 signing bonus.
-The Rangers aggressively assigned him to the Spokane Indians of the Class A-Short Season Northwest League.
+The Rangers aggressively assigned him to the Spokane Indians of the Low–A Northwest League.
 He was the youngest player in the Northwest League, and had a .262 batting average on the season.
 Odor was suspended for four games after starting a brawl during a game with the Vancouver Canadians.
-In 2012, Odor batted .259 with the Hickory Crawdads of the Class A South Atlantic League.
+In 2012, Odor batted .259 with the Hickory Crawdads of the Single–A South Atlantic League.

-Odor began the 2013 season with the Myrtle Beach Pelicans of the Class A-Advanced Carolina League, where he had a .303 batting average in 99 games played.
-In August 2013, Odor was promoted to the Frisco RoughRiders of the Class AA Texas League.
+Odor began the 2013 season with the Myrtle Beach Pelicans of the High–A Carolina League, where he had a .303 batting average in 99 games played.
+In August 2013, Odor was promoted to the Frisco RoughRiders of the Double–A Texas League.
 Odor's emergence with the Rangers allowed them to trade utility infielder Leury Garcia to the Chicago White Sox for all-star right fielder Alex Rios that month.
 He finished the season with a .305 batting average with 41 doubles, six triples, 11 home runs, and 78 runs batted in in 130 games for Myrtle Beach and Frisco.
 The Rangers named Odor their minor league player of the year.

 The Rangers invited Odor to spring training in 2014.
 He began the year with Frisco.